athaka/alx-zero_day/README.md

 ---
 ### Stay tunned, cause I ambout to go supper sonic with alx Software Engineering.
 ```
-Code is fun 😄
+Coding is fun 😄
-Code is not fun 😒
+Coding is not fun 😒
 I am in the middle 👩‍💻